Dangl-IT/avacloud-demo-php/README.md

 ## Run the Project

 Simply run the PHP server in the root of this repository and navigate to `/demo.php`.
 The script will send the GAEB file `GAEBXML_EN.X86` to the AVACloud API and print the converted project to the screen.
+Additionally, it will print the _item numbers_ for all encountered positions in the project.

 Please make sure that the `$clientId` and `$clientSecret` variables are set at the top of the `demo.php`.
 See the next section for details.